mariaalouisaa/pokemon-top-trumps/README.md

 ---

-Features include:
+## Features include:
-- GET requests to the API
+- 🤖 GET requests to the API
-- CSS flip card animation
+- 🎨 CSS flip card animation
-- setInterval() used for smooth gameplay!
+- ⌚ setInterval() used for smooth gameplay!
-- Event listeners and DOM manipulation
+- ✒️ Event listeners and DOM manipulation
-- Visible scoreboard!
+- 🔢 Visible scoreboard!
+- ✏️ contenteditable used to allow player to change their name

 ## Game screenshots: